Border Forensics

 By the end of the course, the student must be able to:

-- Discuss contemporary debates and approaches in relation to mobility, borders, social boundaries, spatial practice and the critical forensic approach
+- Discuss contemporary debates and approaches in relation to (im)mobility, borders, social boundaries, spatial practice and the counter-forensic approach, through the example of Swiss Asylum Dispositif

-- Identify how the production of space shapes violence and how spatial analysis in turn can offer a unique edge in analyzing and contesting it
+- Identify how the production of space shapes violence and how spatial analysis in turn can offer a critical edge in analyzing and contesting it

-- Conduct individual and collaborative spatial interdisciplinary research combining humanities and social science methods with creative practice and visual representation
+- Conduct individual and collaborative spatial interdisciplinary research combining qualitative and quantitative methods of humanities and social science with creative visual practice

 - Use of Exploratory Spatial Data Analysis (ESDA), and Geovisualization (GVIS) technologies